pdfpc/pdfpc/README.rst

 *Home* key which will make the presenter go back to the first page and reset the timer as well.

+At the moment the timer reaches the defined ``last-minutes`` value it will change color to indicate your talk is nearing its end.

+As soon as the timer reaches the zero mark (00:00:00) it will turn red and count further down showing a negative time, to provide information on how many minutes you are overtime.

 Download
 ========